jojoelfe/deco_lace_template_matching_manuscript/reviews/elife_answers.md

 approaches to accelerate 2DTM.
 We also included some speculation about

 3) The manuscript could potentially be improved by a more thorough explanation of the resolution regime to which the 2DTM signal-to-noise ratio (SNR) values are most sensitive.
 When would one anticipate aberrations like a coma to become problematic?

 4) Fitting of particle defocus allows detection of the Z-height for each large ribosomal subunit.
 Could the authors estimate what is the precision of the detection of Z-height in their experiment and how it depends on the thickness of the lamella (˜150...250 nm in this case).

+The precision of Z-height estimation in 2DTM has been previously investigated by comparing it with results from 3d coordinates from cryo-tomography (Lucas. et. al. eLife 2021).
+The median difference in the Z-direction between 2DTM and tomography was found to 59 A, roughly a third of the LSU diameter.
+While we have not yet sufficent data from 2DTM+tomography to perform such an analysis as a function of sample thickness, we note that Lucas et. al. used samples with a thickness ranging from 80-220 nm, wo we don't expect uncertainties to be substantialy higher in our present study.

 5) How close to the top or the bottom end of the lamella can a ribosome subunit be detected?
 Can it be detected when it is partially milled away?
 Do the molecules in the "middle" of the lamella correspond to higher SNR?

+We cannot detect edges of the lamella using a single exposure and therefore cannot directly measure the distance of a detection from the lamella edge.
+In order to address this question we have estimated the lamella thickness in every tile using (...) and compared it to the range of ribsome detection in the beam direction.
+This analysis suggests that ribsome detections are only in a slice that is ~70 nm thinner that the lamella, suggesting that we could not detect ribosome ~35nm from the lamella edge, potentially due to radiation damage during the milling process.
+Our lab is currently performing a more through investigation of this phenomenon.

 ----------